 - Yellow onion: Some for the filling and some for the sauce.

-- Carrot: For the sauce, we'll make an authentic Ukranian sofrito.
+- Carrot: For the sauce, we'll make an authentic Ukrainian sofrito.

 - Tomato paste